The work of

 The Harbour has been working with local retail owners who sell single use plastic crabbing items to see what can be done about reducing plastics in the harbour.
 Shop owners are coming up with ideas on a return and resell system and are working with suppliers to look at biodegradable reels.
 We are delighted that the shop owners have taken onboard our concerns and are thinking about alternatives.
 Drop nets in particular cause not only damage to wildlife through entanglement they are also a major nuisance for boat owners both leisure and commercial as they get caught around props.
 Please respect our beautiful harbour, we would prefer that you avoid buying single use plastics and drop nets.

 A "Billy the Gilly" booklet has been designed by a local artist which will be printed for next year to provide information to the public on handling, care and general information on the shore crabs.

 Natural England approached the harbour to participate in a scheme whereby bins will be provided on the quayside for the fishermen to dispose of discarded fishing gear/ghostnets they find at sea.
 It is part of the clean oceans project and will be trialled in Wells

 Navigation and Channel

 WHC worked with Wells Lighting Committee to organise and continue the ever popular Wells Christmas Tide event.
-WHC transported Santa to the quay as in previous years and sponsored the purchase of one Christmas tree and also funded the works required for a third Christmas tree.
+WHC transported Santa to the quay as in previous years and sponsored the purchase of one Christmas Tree.

 During the year, the Harbour Master gave up his free time to present and talk to many organisations, donating any fees received to the Wells Harbour Maritime Trust.